 Grades.
 Students must maintain a GPA of 3.0 or higher and receive satisfactory marks in their coursework.
 A student will be placed on probation if their GPA falls below 3.0 in any given semester, if their cumulative GPA is below 3.0, and/or if they receive an unsatisfactory grade in any of their coursework.
 The Program Director will determine what the student must do to address deficiencies and be removed from probation.
-Clear expectations for resolving any academic deficiency will be communicated to the student.
-Failure to address deficiencies in the timeline communicated by the Program Director will result in dismissal from the program.
+Clear expectations for resolving any academic deficiency will be communicated to the student in writing, with a defined timeline and an opportunity to demonstrate acceptable academic performance.
+Failure to address deficiencies in the timeline provided by the Program Director will result in dismissal from the program.

 If the student's GPA falls below 2.67 for two consecutive semesters (including the summer semester), the student will be immediately dismissed without further warning in accordance with University policy.
 Students will be notified of their dismissal once final grades have been received and posted to their records.

 Research Progress.
 Students must make adequate progress on research.
-Progress includes receiving satisfactory grades for SSPB 575 and SSPB 800 (the research-related courses), passing the advancement to candidacy exam, and submitting annual progress review reports that demonstrate progress towards the thesis.
-A lack of progress will lead to placement of a student on probation.
-The Program Director will determine what the student must do to address deficiencies and be removed from probation.
-Clear expectations for resolving any research progress deficiency will be communicated in writing to the student.
+Progress includes receiving satisfactory grades for SSPB 575 and SSPB 800, passing the advancement to candidacy exam, and submitting annual progress review reports that demonstrate progress towards the thesis.
+A lack of progress will lead to placement of the student on probation.
+Upon consulting with the thesis advisor, the Program Director will determine what the student must do to address deficiencies and be removed from probation.
+Clear expectations for resolving any research progress deficiency will be communicated in writing by the program to the student and the thesis advisor.
 A failure to rectify the problems would be grounds for dismissal under the terms of the "satisfactory progress" rule in the graduate requirements.